gtalarico/flask-vuejs-template/README.md

 ## Development Server

 While it's possible to use Flask to serve the vue app and the rest api, it is less than ideal as each change in client code would required a full rebuild and reload.
 Instead, we will use flask the serve the api endpoints, but we will serve the client app using the vue-cli dev server.

-This enables us to take advantage of Hot Module reload and ESlint.
-I think it is a small price to pay for the amount of time saved by Hot Module Reload alone.
+This combination allows you have both your backend python files and the Vue appplication files auto-reload on save.

+This template also includes a few functions to help us manage the 2 servers.

 ##### Api Server

 From the root directory run:

 ```
-$ python run.py
+$ python app run api
 ```

 This will start the flask development server on `localhost:5000` and will respond to all requests on `/api.`.
+This command is the same as running `python run.py`

 ##### Client Server

 Start another terminal window, and from the directory run:

 ```
-$ python run_client.py
+$ python app run client
 ```

 This will launch your browser and server the Vue application on `localhost:8080`.
 The vue app will hit `localhost:5000` to fetch resources.

-This combination allows you have both your backend python files, as well as the Vue app files auto-reload on save.
+This command is a shorthand for changing directory to the `vue_app` directory and running `npm run serve`.

 ## Production Server